MamiyaA/Mamiya_etal_2023_Proprioceptor_selectivity_topographic_maps_Analysis_code/README.md

 ### Preprocessing_for_all_types_and_piezo_analysis_summary_20220927.ipynb
 **Jupyter notebook containing the class and parameters for preprocessing all two-photon imaging data.**
 * Read two-photon imaging data acquired by ScanImage, demultiplex the channels, filter and register images, align two-photon images with high-speed video images.
+---
+### Tibia_tracking_20220921.ipynb
+**Jupyter notebook containing the class, functions, and parameters for tracking the tibia in high-speed video images.**
+* Read high-speed video images, detect tibia in the region of interest, track the tibia angle, and calculate the average tibia angle for each two-photon imaging frame.
+---